G’day,

 ATP Top 10 Player – Where He Was Standing When Committing Forehand Errors

 Position A is where his forehand breaks down the most.
+This is where the bleeding occurs from the back of the court.
 Right at 52% (280/538) of all forehand errors were committed from Position A. That’s a big deal, and these match metrics can help dictate what drills you should be focused on in practice.

 A great rule of thumb is that DEFENSE GOES CROSS COURT!